Artists’ Group Monthly Show: November 2019

 Artist of the Month: Joel Davis “Pictures of Our People”

 (encore photoshow — originally shown at Tamastslikt Cultural Center)

-Artist’s Reception: Sunday, Apr.
-23rd, 6-7:00pm in the Pioneer Chapel immediately following Jazz Vespers
+Artist’s Reception: Sunday, November 17th, at 6:00pm, following Jazz Vespers

 St. James member, and former Oregonian photographer, Joel Davis displays archival photos spanning 25 years on the Umatilla Reservation in Eastern Oregon.
 “The late 1970s were a great time on the Reservation, a time of re-discovery and resurgence of traditions that were on the verge of being lost.
 Young men were seeking out the elders to resurrect the ways of the old religion — the Washat — as conducted by Smowhalla and his ghost dancers from back in the 1800s.

 It was an exciting time to witness — but there were conflicts and cross-currents.
 My presence was welcomed, but photography was not allowed.
 A book written about the religion in the ‘50s, “Drummers and Dreamers”, could not be found anywhere — the library’s copies were always gone — liberated from the prying eyes of outsiders.

 That’s why these photos are so meaningful to me — aware that this was a historic moment, those guys rebuilding the longhouse and the religion felt the time had come to document their gathering together.
 It’s one of the blessings of my life that I was invited to join with them, to document their continuing commitment to their ancestral way of life.

 I could say more — but it’s not really my story to tell — these young men (and women) were proud of their identity and rebuilding the institutions that promoted the values that define a culture — respect for Mother Earth, the salmon, the values of a traditional life and the heritage provided by generations of ancestors.”